hipe/tmx/beauty_salon/doc/issues/005-convert-example.md

 # (a conversion example) :[#005]

 covert this:
-  api.invoke(words: word)
+  api.call(words: word)
 to this:
-  api.invoke words: word
+  api.call words: word